Reviewing anti-social behaviour

-- You have made 3 or more complaints in the last 6 months about the same problem
+- you have made 3 or more complaints in the last 6 months about the same problem, or

-- You have reported 1 crime motivated by hate in the last 6 months
+- you have reported 1 incident motivated by hate in the last 6 months

-Any of the agencies involved in your case - such as the council, police, local health teams and registered providers of social care - have a duty to review how they have dealt with your case if you are not happy with the outcome.
+The council, police, local health teams and registered providers of social housing have a duty to review how your case has been dealt with if you are not happy with the outcome.